FmTod/scripts/README.md

    ```sh
    python build-sql.py
    ```
-   This creates a SQL file with ALTER TABLE statements based on the analysis.
+   This creates an SQL file with ALTER TABLE statements based on the analysis.

 ### Key Features